john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Jupyter Notebooks

-Up until this lecture, we have written all of our Python code in the interpretter or into a plain text file.
-Today we will write our code in [Jupyter Notebooks](http://ipython.org/ipython-doc/stable/notebook/index.html).
-After installation, you don't need to know anything new to use Jupyter; you can just write Python code directly in Jupyter like you would in the interpretter.
-But Jupyter notebooks give you a lot of added functionality:
+When working through this lecture and the related homework, I recommend using [Jupyter Notebooks](http://ipython.org/ipython-doc/stable/notebook/index.html).
+The real topic of the lecture is the `pandas` library.
+But Pandas and Jupyter together create a wonderfully interactive platform for analyzing data.
+Jupyter notebooks give you a lot of added functionality:

  * You can go back and edit previous lines, like in a text editor.
  * Tab auto-completion